cheblin/AdHoc-protocol/README.md

 # Numeric fields value changing dispersion description

-The pack numeric fields annotations \@A, \@V, \@X, \@I are denoting the meta-information about the pattern of the field value changing.
-Based on this annotation information code generator can ignore or apply [Base 128 Varint](https://developers.google.com/protocol-buffers/docs/encoding)  compression algorithm, which allows well and with minimal load, reduces the sending data amount.
-This is achieved by excluding from transmission of the higher, not filled bytes but restoring them on the receiving side.
+The packet numeric fields can be annotated with `@A, @V, @X, @I` This annotations are denoting the meta-information about the pattern of the field value changing.
+Based on this information, code generator can skip or apply [Base 128 Varint](https://developers.google.com/protocol-buffers/docs/encoding)  compression algorithm, which allows well and with minimal resource load, reduces the sending data amount.
+This is achieved by excluding from transmission of the higher, not filled bytes, and then restoring them on the receiving side.

 This graph shows the dependence of sending bytes on transferred value

 ![image](https://user-images.githubusercontent.com/29354319/70126207-84ba9980-16b3-11ea-9900-48251b545eef.png)

-It is became clear that with Base 128 Varint encoding, smaller value require less bytes to transfer.
+It is became clear that with `Base 128 Varint encoding`, smaller value require less bytes to transfer.
-As protocol creator, you know your data, and annotations are the means by which you pass your knowledge to the code generator.
+As protocol creator, you know your dat better then any code generator, and annotations are the means by which you pass your knowledge to the generator.

-For example, numeric data can have random values, uniformly distributed in full range.
+For example, if numeric data have random values, uniformly distributed in full range.
 Almost as noise.

 ![image](https://user-images.githubusercontent.com/29354319/70127303-bdf40900-16b5-11ea-94c9-c0dcd045500f.png)